awsdocs/aws-freertos-docs/doc_source/portingguide/afr-porting-ble.md

 To test your Bluetooth Low Energy ports, your computer communicates with an external, Bluetooth\-enabled device \(a Raspberry Pi 3 Model B\+\) over SSH, and with your device over Bluetooth Low Energy\.

-The Bluetooth Low Energy porting and qualification tests target the low\-level wrapper layer that lies just above the manufacturer's hardware stack in the Amazon FreeRTOS Bluetooth Low Energy architecture:
+The Bluetooth Low Energy porting and qualification tests target the low\-level wrapper layer that lies just above the manufacturer's hardware stack in the FreeRTOS Bluetooth Low Energy architecture:

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/freertos/latest/portingguide/images/ble-architecture-porting.png)